nnaumenko/metaf/readme.md

 ### Unit tests

-The unit tests are compiled as follows:
+The unit tests are compiled as follows: `emmake make tests`

-    emmake make tests
+The compiled version of tests can be run by opening file `bin/tests/main.html` with a browser.

+See `test/readme.md` for details.

+### Examples

+The examples are compiled as follows: `emmake make examples`

-The compiled version of tests can be opened with a browser:
+The compiled version of tests can be run by html files located in directory `bin/examples` with a browser.

-    bin/tests/main.html
+See `examples/readme.md` for details.

 ### Cleanup

-The cleanup is performed as follows:
+The cleanup is performed as follows: `emmake make clean`

-    emmake make clean

-This will delete object files both for tests and main program.
+This will delete object files for examples, tests and main program.